What’s better than one large source of income?

 Consulting income is money that you get paid in exchange for your consulting expertise.

 If you don’t know where to start, then sell your expertise on Clarity.fm.
 This is an awesome site where you can be paid by the minute for your expertise.

 Capital gains are profit that is made from a selling an asset at a higher price than you bought it.

-You can make capital gains from selling things like a house, land, art, vehicles, clothes, etc.
+You can make capital gains from selling physical assets, like real estate, land, art, clothes, boats, or vehicles.

 This could also be money you take out of a retirement account, such as a 401(k) or Roth IRA, after reaching 59.5 years of age.

 This is money that you are paid for owning shares of a company.
 If you’d like to start earning dividend money, then check out these high-paying dividend stocks:

 - AbbVie (ticker: ABBV)

 - Healthpeak Properties (ticker: PEAK) – As a real estate investment trust (REIT), Healthpeak has to pay out 90% of its income to shareholders.

 12. Interest Income